 The SKBOWE kit for sale on this site is just the “error canceler” or “canbus-harness” or whatever you want to call a large capacitive PWM filter – You will need to buy an HID kit separately – Please see the ballast selection section of the SKBOWE install guide for more details.

 The SKBOWE will outlast your bulbs and ballasts 4 so it was designed to be universal, reusable when the ballasts need to be replaced.
 The HID brand does not matter ** – it plugs directly in to to any aftermarket HID retrofit kit (or, can be used with adapters to connect with OEM-style ballasts).
-No additional relay harnesses, load resistors or error cancelers required – it’s 100% plug-and-play.
+No additional relay harnesses, load resistors or error cancelers required – it’s 100% plug-and-play with P1 vehicles.

 ** Disclaimer: the SKBOWE does not make cheap ballasts less cheap – you get what you pay for.
 Less expensive ballasts will generally have issues on any car, including color inconsistency, arc instability, and short life spans.